nextbreakpoint/infrastructure-as-code/README.md

     }

 The domain yourdomain.com must be a domain hosted in a Route53 public zone.

-Create a new public zone and register a new domain if you don't have one already.
+    Create a new public zone and register a new domain if you don't have one already

-### Configure remote state backend
+### Configure Terraform backend

 Terraform requires a S3 Bucket to store the remote state.